clojure/test.check/doc/intro.md

-# Introduction to simple-check
+# Introduction to test.check

-simple-check is a tool for writing property-based tests.
+test.check is a tool for writing property-based tests.
 This differs from traditional unit-testing, where you write individual test-cases.
-With simple-check you write universal quantifications, properties that should hold true for all input.
+With test.check you write universal quantifications, properties that should hold true for all input.
 For example, for all vectors, reversing the vector should preserve the count.
 Reversing it twice should equal the input.
 In this guide, we'll cover the thought process for coming up with properties, as well as the